 Students studying Japanese as a foreign language and students with an interest in learning more about Asia should seriously consider spending a semester at Kansai Gaidai University in Hirakata, a suburb of Osaka, Japan.
 KGU has an extensive international education program, with hundreds of its students studying abroad every year.
 There is usually at least one KGU student on the TCNJ campus every semester, and TCNJ sends students to KGU each year.

-The Asian Studies Program at KGU was founded to provide students from abroad with an academic introduction to Japan and Asia in English.
+Courses: The Asian Studies Program at KGU was founded to provide students from abroad with an academic introduction to Japan and Asia in English.
 KGU-ASP offers students a comprehensive listing of coursework in English in a wide variety of disciplines.
 Students need to take one class in the Japanese language, and absolute beginners are certainly welcome – no previous study of Japanese is required.
 (Courses offered in recent years may be found here.)
 Students interested in international business, Asian art and culture, Japanese philosophy and religion, and other courses with a connection to Asia will be well served by a semester at KGU.

-The KGU academic calendar for its Asian Studies Program is almost identical to TCNJ’s – students study from August to December and from January to May.
+Academic Calendar: The KGU academic calendar for its Asian Studies Program is almost identical to TCNJ’s – students study from August to December and from January to May.

-The TCNJ-KGU exchange allows TCNJ students to pay their normal TCNJ tuition in order to study abroad.
+Tuition: The TCNJ-KGU exchange allows TCNJ students to pay their normal TCNJ tuition in order to study abroad.
 All scholarships and financial aid awards will be honored.
 Students will pay for their room and board in Japan, and of course students will need to pay for an airline ticket and incidental expenses.

 Learn more about Kansai Gaidai University!